atom/teletype/doc/rfcs/003-quickly-collaborate-with-coworkers-and-friends.md

 - Explicitly state that past collaborators have two possible states: online or offline.
 Setting your status to "away" or "busy" is out of scope for now.
 Making yourself invisible is out of scope for now.
 In the meantime, you sign out of Teletype or disable Teletype in Atom's package settings when you want to use Atom while not accepting invitations from your past collaborators.
 - What happens if I'm currently a guest and I click to invite someone to a portal?
-- How should we handle an extremely large list of past collaborators?
-How should we sort it?
-Should the user be able to change how it's sorted?
-Should they be able to filter the list somehow?
 - Consider discussing implementation for determining presence.